libcrosswind/libcrosswind/README.md

 - [ ] DB
 - [ ] Bindings with other languages.

-The API documentation will be ready once multithreading gets achieved for all previous modules.
-Don't worry, it will be pretty simple.
+The API documentation will be ready once we reach stable.